zadr/j2s/README.md

 1. Accepted json, and then…
 2. …Output Swift `struct`s…
-3. …Along with implementations of `Equatable` and `Hashable`…
-4. …Without having to go through an intermediary codegen format.
+3. …Without having to go through an intermediary codegen format.

 ## Still hung up on depluralization?
 (Singularity?)
 A json dictionary with a key named `potatoes`, where the value is a list of dictionaries will be given the Swift type `[Potato]`.
 Similarly, `soliloquies` becomes `[Soliloquy]`, `dwarves` and `[Dwarf]`, and so on.
 Depluralization is a giant `if` statement though, so while `indices` becomes `[Index]`, `matrices` incorrectly becomes `matrex`.